Julian Castro: Post-presidential campaign

 On January 6, 2020, Castro endorsed Senator Elizabeth Warren for president.
 The next day, he gave a speech formally supporting Warren during her campaign rally in Brooklyn, New York.
-Castro was a "partner" in Warren's presidential campaign but she failed to win Texas.
-Castro's political future is unknown.
+Castro was a "partner" in Warren's presidential campaign, and was considered by the media to be a potential running mate for Warren, but she failed to win Texas.
 On June 2, 2020, he endorsed presumptive Democratic nominee Joe Biden.

-In September 2020, Castro partnered with Lemonada Media to launch "Our America with Julián Castro", a weekly podcast discussing America’s past and possibilities.
+In September 2020, Castro partnered with Lemonada Media to launch Our America with Julián Castro, a weekly podcast discussing America's past and possibilities.

 In October 2020, Castro joined the board of directors of the Center for American Progress, a center-left think tank founded by John Podesta.

 On July 12, 2021, Castro joined NBC News and MSNBC as a political commentator.

+In July 2024, Castro called for Joe Biden to withdraw from the 2024 United States presidential election.

 Political positions

 Economy

 Castro "believes in balanced budgets".
 He also supports increasing the federal minimum wage to $15 an hour.

 Trade

 Castro is a supporter of national and international trade regulation.
 He has been a strong supporter of the North American Free Trade Agreement while serving as mayor of San Antonio, but has also said that the agreement should be renegotiated to "strengthen worker and environmental protections".